-I’ve always felt pineapples even taste too sugary.
-And with 16 grams of sugar in every cup, you can bet I avoid pineapple.
+With 16 grams of sugar in every cup, you can bet it’s best to avoid pineapple.

 Finally, a medium pear has got about 17 grams of sugar.
 Of course, they’re also high in fiber, so like apples, they’re fine for you – IN MODERATION and IN SEASON.

 That means they’re good to eat from about September through November or December… and again, as a treat, not a main course.

 Overall, when it comes to fruit, it’s better to go without.
 Though not all fruits are loaded with sugar.
 If you’re looking for a fruit you can enjoy more frequently, check out these less sugary fruits below.